gtheler/thesis/110-sds/sds.md

 There are other FEA tools that, even though born closer in time, also follow the above bullets literally.
 But FeenoX does not, since it follows the Unix philosophy in general and Eric Raymond's\ 17\ Unix Rules ([section @sec-unix)] in particular.
-One of the main ideas is the _rule of separation_ ([section @sec-unix-separation)] that essentially asks to separate mechanism from policy, that in the computational engineering world translates into separating the front end from the back end as illustrated in [figure @sec-front-back].
+One of the main ideas is the _rule of separation_ ([section @sec-unix-separation)] that essentially asks to separate mechanism from policy, that in the computational engineering world translates into separating the front end from the back end as illustrated in [figure @fig-front-back].

 When solving ordinary differential equations, the usual workflow involves solving them with FeenoX and plotting the results with Gnuplot or Pyxplot.
 When solving partial differential equations (PDEs), the mesh is created with Gmsh and the output can be post-processed with Gmsh, Paraview or any other post-processing system (even a web-based interface) that follows rule of separation.